Board of Directors

 Steve Peck is a leader in the national movement to eliminate homelessness among American veterans.
 He served as a lieutenant in the 1st Marine Division in the Vietnam War, near Da Nang, from 1969 to 1970.

-When Peck returned from active duty, he pursued a career in filmmaking But his experience in the service tugged at him.
+When Peck returned from active duty, he pursued a career in film making, but his experience in the service tugged at him.
 Twenty years later, while working on a documentary about a group of homeless veterans living on the beach in Venice, California, he met a paraplegic Vietnam veteran who was suffering from severe PTSD and living in his car.

-Our job, he says, is to engage the enemy at home in the U.S.the enemy of homelessness, disillusionment, and disappointmentto let these men and women know that there is a path forward and that we support them and are tremendously grateful for their contribution to this country and the sacrifices they have made.
+“Our job,” he says, “is to engage the enemy at home in the U.S. – the enemy of homelessness, disillusionment, and disappointment – to let these men and women know that there is a path forward and that we support them and are tremendously grateful for their contribution to this country and the sacrifices they have made.”

 He was born in Poland, the son of Holocaust survivors, and grew up in Canada.
 At the age of 16, he moved to the U.S with his parents and soon became a citizen.
-A graduate of California State University at Los Angeles, he served two tours of duty with the U.S. Navy Mobile Construction Battalions (Seabees) in Vietnam.
+A graduate of California State University, Los Angeles, he served two tours of duty with the U.S. Navy Mobile Construction Battalions (Seabees) in Vietnam.
 He is a board member of the CEC/Seabee Historical Foundation.

 She was elected to the U.S.VETS board in December 2006.

 Mike Roos is Founder and Chief Consultant of Mike Roos and Company, a public affairs management company founded in 1999.
 Mike Roos and Company specializes in government relations, corporate issues management, media relations and ballot measure campaigns.